valeth/wanikani-breeze-dark/README.md

 Simply run `rake` from within the project directory.

 Then copy content of the generated `stylish.css` into a new Stylish theme.

+> NOTE: If you are using Chromium/Chrome use the Mozilla format import.